Albert0Luna/Spotify-astro-clone/README.md

-Clon de Spotify con Astro, Svelte y Tailwind CSS 🎵 ¡Bienvenido a este proyecto de clon de Spotify creado con Astro, Svelte y Tailwind CSS! 🚀

-Tecnologías Utilizadas:
-Astro: Un marco de construcción de sitios web ultrarrápido que combina las ventajas de la generación de sitios estáticos y la representación del lado del cliente.
-Svelte: Un marco de JavaScript declarativo y reactivo para construir interfaces de usuario eficientes.
-Tailwind CSS: Un conjunto de utilidades de estilo de bajo nivel que te permiten construir diseños personalizados sin abandonar tu archivo HTML.
-HTML, CSS, y JS: Utilizados para la estructura, estilos y lógica de la aplicación.
-Zustand: Un estado global para React que es fácil de usar y ligero, manteniendo la gestión del estado sencilla y eficiente.
-Características:
-🎧 Reproducción de música en tiempo real.
-🎨 Interfaz de usuario moderna y atractiva.
-📊 Gestión eficiente del estado con Zustand.
+# Spotify Clone with Astro, Svelte, and Tailwind CSS 🎵

+## Welcome to this Spotify clone project built with Astro, Svelte, and Tailwind CSS! 🚀

+### Technologies Used:

+    - Astro: An ultra-fast website building framework that combines the advantages of static site generation and client-side rendering.

+    - Svelte: A declarative and reactive JavaScript framework for building efficient user interfaces.

+    - Tailwind CSS: A set of low-level utility style classes that allow you to build custom designs without leaving your HTML file.

+    - HTML, CSS, and JS: Used for the structure, styles, and logic of the application.

+    - Zustand: A global state management solution for React that is easy to use and lightweight, keeping state management simple and efficient.

+### Features:

+    - 🎧 Real-time music playback.

+    - 🎨 Modern and attractive user interface.

+    - 📊 Efficient state management with Zustand.

-🚀 Rendimiento optimizado con Astro.
+    - 🚀 Optimized performance with Astro.

-🎉 Estilos personalizados con Tailwind CSS.
+    - 🎉 Custom styles with Tailwind CSS.

-Cómo Contribuir:
-🍴 ¡Forkea este repositorio!
+### How to Contribute:

+    - 🍴 Fork this repository!

-👯 Clona tu fork en tu máquina local: git clone https://github.com/Albert0Luna/Spotify-clone-astro.git 📦 Instala las dependencias: npm install
+    - 👯 Clone your fork to your local machine: git clone https://github.com/Albert0Luna/Spotify-clone-astro.git

-🚀 ¡Empieza a codificar y mejora el proyecto!
+    - 📦 Install the dependencies: npm install

+    - 🚀 Start coding and improve the project!

-🔃 Crea un Pull Request describiendo tus cambios.
+    - 🔃 Create a Pull Request describing your changes.

-¡Esperamos tus contribuciones y sugerencias!
-Siéntete libre de abrir problemas para discutir nuevas características o informar sobre errores.
+### We welcome your contributions and suggestions!
+Feel free to open issues to discuss new features or report bugs.